data-integrations/wrangler/docs/directives/catalog-lookup.md

 }
 ```

-Applying the `catalog-lookup` directive with the ICD-10-2016 Catalog:
+Applying the CATALOG-LOOKUP directive with the ICD-10-2016 Catalog:
 ```
 catalog-lookup ICD-10-2016 code
 ```